luizfiliperm/graphy-theory/ex01-fundamentals/hackathon-02/README.md

 ### 11 - Degree Sequence of the graph
 - Entry Degree: 0, 1, 1, 1, 1, 2, 1, 1, 2
 - Exit Degree: 1, 1, 3, 1, 1, 1, 1, 1, 0

+### Minimal and Maximum days to build the house

+- The minimal and maximum time are the same because the critical path remains at the same area